tytydraco/yessleep/out/My_father_always_kept_the_shed_locked_Today_I_found_out_why_part_1.md

 But as I grew older and eventually moved off to college, I began to question the shed more.
 My father still wouldn’t let me look in there.
 In fact, he kept the sole key on his person at all times.
 Even when he slept, he would keep the key in his pocket.

-Then, during my second semester at the nearby state university in the spring of 2021, I got a call that every son or daughter dreads.
+Then, during my second semester at the nearby state university, I got a call that every son or daughter dreads.
 I was attending a lecture on anatomy when my phone lit up, ringing silently in the great, crowded hall.
 Looking down, I saw it was my brother’s number.
 I went outside, lighting up a cigarette and answering it.

 “Hello?”
 I said.
 “Gil?”
 My brother answered immediately.